vai0/yangtrends/README.md

 --- avg % for early states
 --- avg % for states polls
 --- avg % for national polls
-- add google trends
+- add google trends (for all candidates)
+--- national
+--- iowa
+--- new hampshire
+--- nevada
+--- south carolina
 - add graphs for each one
 - add colors to diff column
-- tables side-by-side
+- lay tables side-by-side